subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Predictive Processing using Internal States and Latent Representations

-The name most closely associated with the [Active Interference theory](https://www.amazon.com/Active-Inference-Energy-Principle-Behavior/dp/0262553996)  for the brain is that of the prominent neuroscientist Karl Friston.
+The best known model in neuroscience that seeks to model the brain's internal states is the [Active Inference](https://www.amazon.com/Active-Inference-Energy-Principle-Behavior/dp/0262553996) model and the name most closely associated with the Active Interference is that of the prominent neuroscientist Karl Friston.
-This theory models the brain using Bayesian statistics, and is closely related to the Predictive Processing model.
-It is also proposes that our perceptions are internally generated, but it also explicitly seeks to model the hidden states in the brain that generates this perception using Bayes Rule.
+It is also proposes that our perceptions are internally generated, and it seeks to model the distribution of the hidden states in the brain that generates this perception using Bayes Rule.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat75.png)

 Figure 2: Inferring a Model for the External World Using Bayesian Statistics

 Figure 2 shows the mathematical framework used in Active Inference theory.
 The vextor $x^*$ represents the external world to which the organism does not have direct access.
 The vector $y$ are the sensory neurons in the organism's cortex to which the organism does have access.
 Hence the external world has an unknown generative model that produce sensation $y$ in the organism.
-The organism creates an inference about the causes of sensation $y$, and this is summarized in the vector $x$ on the left and is probabilistically captured by the conditional distribution $p(x|y)$.
+The organism creates an inference about the causes of sensation $y$, and this is summarized by the vector $x$ on the left and is probabilistically captured by the conditional distribution $p(x|y)$.
 Assuming an inference $x$, also called the hidden state or belief state, the organism internally generates a perception $y$ and this is captured by the conditional distribution $p(y|x)$.
 If the generated $y$ is different than the original sensation that came in through the senses, then the organism changes its inference $x$ so that the two match.
 Mathematically this by the accomplished by the minimization of a probabilistic quantity, called the variational free energy or VFE.

 Lets now get into the nuts and bolts of the Active Inference framework.
 This system can be analyzed using Bayesian statistics as follows: We will refer to the probability $p(x)$ as the prior (or existing) model for internal state of the brain.
 If the organism is subjected to sensations $y$, then this results in a change in its belief $x$ about what caused the sensation, and is given by the posterior probability $p(x|y)$.
 The objective of the Bayes Rule is to estimate $p(x|y)$, and this is given by